 Set a 'Wait between actions (hh:mm:ss)' limit in the event rule when you use a network paired audio device in an event rule with 'Audio detection' as condition and 'Play audio clip' as action.
-This will help you avoid a looping detection if the capturing microphone picks up audio from the speaker.
+This will help you avoid a looping detection if the capturing microphone picks up audio from the speaker. + Add: Add a device to pair with.

+Select pairing type: Select from the drop-down list.

+Speaker pairing: Select to pair a network speaker.

+Microphone pairing \bigcirc : Select to pair a microphone.

 Address: Enter host name or IP address to the network speaker.

 Username: Enter username.

-Password: Enter password for the user.Speaker pairing: Select to pair a network speaker.Microphone pairing : Select to pair a microphone.
-Clear fields: Click to clear all fields.Connect: Click to establish connection to the speaker or microphone.
+Password: Enter password for the user.

+Close: Click to clear all fields.

+Connect: Click to establish connection to the device to pair with.